alacritty/alacritty/README.md

 (`winpty-agent.exe`) which **must** be in the same directory as the Alacritty executable and is available through the
 [GitHub releases page](https://github.com/alacritty/alacritty/releases).

+For everyone else the instructions to build Alacritty from source can be found [here](INSTALL.md).

 ## Configuration